Top 50+ Embedded C Interview Questions and Answers

 A stack frame, also known as an activation record, is a data structure used to store function-specific information, such as local variables, parameters, and return addresses, during function execution.
 In embedded C programming, stack frames are allocated on the runtime stack, which is a limited memory region used for function call and return operations.
 Understanding stack frames is essential for managing memory usage, function recursion, and stack overflow prevention in embedded systems.

-52. Pros and cons of utilizing function pointers in embedded C programming?
+52. What are the pros and cons of using function pointers in embedded C programming?

 Ans: